History Fast Food Introduction to Part 1

-We need to enhance our decision-making regarding meal consumption more consciously.
+American History Fast Food, as a topic, is directly tied to our decision-making regarding meal consumption more consciously.
 Briefly learning the qualitative history of the fast food industry will illustrate how it goes well beyond clever marketing ads.

 We routinely make the classic consumer decision of “make-or-buy” each meal, several times a day.
 More often than not, we make these decisions subconsciously.
 Some of those decisions are made due to marketing but also due to other non-marketing methods, as you’ll read in this article.
 Our dining-out, carry-out, drive-thru, or eating-in decisions are impacted due to some important unknowns about the food and beverages industry that will be explained here.